 Ransomware continues to evolve into more than just a security incident.
-Cybercriminals now seek data breaches with organized cybercrime groups to steal the data before they encrypt on corporate servers.
-Companies are not just worried about getting their data back but also who it gets shared with publicly.
+Cybercriminals now seek data breaches with organized cybercrime groups to steal the data before they encrypt it on corporate servers.
+Companies are not just worried about getting their data back but also about who it gets shared with publicly.

-Cybercriminals use ransomware to target anyone, any company, and any government including hospitals and transportation industries at a time when they are under extreme pressure, Carson added.
+Cybercriminals use ransomware to target anyone, any company, and any government, including hospitals and transportation industries, at a time when they are under extreme pressure, Carson added.

 Another major cybersecurity attack trend focuses on the protective tools and security vendors within the industry, noted Brandon Hoffman, chief information security officer at Netenrich.
 The tools that the industry relies on and their providers are becoming more targets for attacks.